Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 November 2025 09.21.05 UTC
+- WIB: Senin, 24 November 2025 11.01.01 UTC
-- WITA: Senin, 24 November 2025 10.21.05 UTC
+- WITA: Senin, 24 November 2025 12.01.01 UTC
-- WIT: Senin, 24 November 2025 11.21.05 UTC
+- WIT: Senin, 24 November 2025 13.01.01 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: attitude
+Kategori: motivational